trq/advisory/README.md

 ## Installation

-Install this package via composer by adding the following to your composer.json file:
+Install this package via composer by executing the following via your terminal:

-    "trq/advisory": "1.0.*@dev"

-Currently, there is no stable version tagged.

-Next, update Composer from the Terminal:

-    composer update
+    composer require trq/advisory:1.0.*@dev

 Once complete, the service provider needs to be registered.
 Do this by adding the following to the providers array within app/config/app.php